codebyshennan/tamkeen-data/docs/1-frontend/react/react-hello-world.md

 1. Within the src/main.jsx file `document.getElementById('root')` is a DOM (Document Object Model) command that retrieves the HTML element with ID "root".
 React renders our app inside that element.
 React removes the need to write DOM code and the above command is the only DOM command we will need.
 2. <mark style="color:red;">**Note**</mark> that if you want to add and use images within your Vite React applications please add the images into the `public` directory and import as usual.
-3. Rocket recommends that you familiarise yourself with as many of the provided examples as you can to understand and digest the relevant concepts
+3. Familiarise yourself with as many of the provided examples as you can to understand and digest the relevant concepts
-4. Rocket recommends completing most of the "Learn React" guide before attempting the "Tutorial: Tic Tac Toe" so the tutorial's concepts sink in better
+4. Try to complete the "Learn React" guide before attempting the "Tutorial: Tic Tac Toe" so the tutorial's concepts sink in better.
-5. If there is anything you do not understand in the guide, please let your SL know and we can include it in these notes!

 ## <a href="https://react.dev/learn/writing-markup-with-jsx" target="_blank">Introducing JSX</a>